 This section describes an overview of existing socioeconomic conditions and environmental justice considerations that would be associated with the Proposed Action.
-EO 12898 on Environmental Justice directs Federal agencies to consider the impacts of their actions on minority and low-income populations and to avoid disproportionate impacts to those populations.
-While TVA is not listed as a federal agency subject to EO 12898, TVA typically addresses environmental justice concerns through its NEPA analysis for federal projects.
+Pertinent EOs on Environmental Justice direct Federal agencies to consider the impacts of their actions on minority and low-income populations and to avoid disproportionate impacts to those populations.
+While EO 12898, 14008 and 14096 do not create obligatory requirements for TVA, TVA evaluates potential environmental effects on environmental justice communities through appropriate NEPA analysis for proposed federal projects.

 Based on U.S. Census data available through the EPA's EJSCREEN (Version 2.11), 595 people live within a one-mile radius of the Project Area, approximately 0.01 percent of the Colbert County, AL population of 54,957 people.
 Tables 6 and 7 below provide a breakdown of relevant population, income, and poverty data.
-Since the Proposed Project Area falls immediately adjacent to Muscle Shoals city limits, Muscle Shoals population, income, and poverty data are provided for comparison and reference.
+Since the proposed Project Area falls immediately adjacent to Muscle Shoals city limits, Muscle Shoals population, income, and poverty data are provided for comparison and reference.